unimorphic/adaptive-material-ui/CONTRIBUTING.md

 - If it has device specific versions update src\components\android.ts, desktop.ts, & ios.ts
 - Update src\components\index.ts
 - Add a new documentation page under docs\pages\docs\components
+- If it replaces a MUI component, update src\eslintRule.ts